 How effective is Propionyl-L-carnitine?

 In summary - it’s something to consider for people with diabetes, where sildenafil doesn’t seem to have worked.
-A study discovered taking propionyl-L-carnitine (PLC) in combination with sildenafil was more successful in treating patients with both ED and diabetes than sildenafil alone.
+One study discovered taking propionyl-L-carnitine (PLC) in combination with sildenafil was more successful in treating patients with both ED and diabetes than sildenafil alone.

 How safe is Propionyl-L-carnitine?